buxh/Discord-Streaming-Status/README.md

 Right click main.py and edit it as notepad

-Replace "TOKEN" with your actual discord token for example dont remove the quotation marks.
+Replace "TOKEN" with your actual discord token.
+Don't remove the quotation marks.

 Double click main.py